 Swarm robotics applications in manufacturing

-Human-centered digitisation and AI
+Human-centered Robotics and AI

-Nature inspired optimisation and machine learning applications
+Nature inspired Optimisation and machine learning applications

 John Oyekan is a Chartered Engineer (CEng) and Senior Lecturer in Human-Centred AI for Autonomous Manufacturing in the Department of Computer Science.
 He was previously a Lecturer in Digital Manufacturing at the University of Sheffield.
 He received a Ph.D degree in Computer Science and Electronic Engineering from the University of Essex as well as a MSc Robotics and Embedded Systems from same.
 Prior to the University of Sheffield, he was an Engineer at the Manufacturing Technology Centre in Coventry were he developed software architectures and algorithms for Autonomous Systems and a Research Fellow at Cranfield University carrying out research in Manufacturing Informatics.